College of Education > Academics > Counseling & Special Education > Licensure & Endorsements > School Counselor Endorsement

 This graduate certificate program is approved as a Gainful Employment Program through the US Department of Education and is, therefore, eligible for Federal Student Aid.
-Disclosure Statements about occupations, on-time graduation rate, tuition and fees, and median loan debt for this program can be found at

 The Counseling program’s School Counseling specialty area is an Illinois State Board of Education (ISBE) approved program for the School Counselor endorsement on an Illinois Professional Educator License.
 ISBE states the following guidelines: